 Pause For Longer In Fishy Spots

-When you cast out your jerkbait, there are probably going to be quite a few areas as you jerk it back in that you think are “fishier” than others.
+When you cast out your jerkbait, there will probably be quite a few areas that you think are “fishier” than others.
 These can be places where you know there is depth change or when you’re bringing the jerkbait past a sunken tree where bass like to hold up.

-When pulling your jerkbaits through these fishier areas, it’s wise to pause for longer as the longer your jerkbait is in the strike zone the more likely you are to provoke a bite.
+When pulling your jerkbaits through these fishier areas, it’s wise to pause for longer, as the longer it’s in the strike zone, the more likely you are to provoke a bite.

 Work An Area With A Fan Of Casts

-When you’re fishing a jerkbait, you will have picked a fishy area but you won’t know where exactly the fish are holding.
-The best way to cover all the fishy areas quickly and effectively is by casting in a fan-like pattern.
+When fishing a jerkbait, you will have picked a fishy area but won’t know where exactly the fish are holding.
+The best way to quickly and effectively cover all these areas is by casting in a fan-like pattern.

-Your first cast can be to the left and then you can slowly make your way around to the right using say 10 different casts to make up the fan pattern.
+Your first cast can be to the left, and then you can slowly make your way around to the right using ten or more different casts to make up the fan pattern.

 Adjust For Water Clarity

-If the water is clear where you’re fishing a jerkbait then you should speed up your snaps and pauses as the fish won’t go after a bait moving too slow when they can see so well.
+If the water is clear where you’re jerkbait fishing, you should speed up your snaps and pauses, as the fish won’t go after a bait moving too slow when they can see so well.

 But when fishing in dirty water, you need to give the fish as big a chance as possible to find your bait in amongst the terrible visibility.
-This is also a great time to use a jerkbait with a loud rattle so the fish can hear it as well as see it.
+This is also a great time to use an option with a loud rattle so the fish can hear and see it.

 What Jerkbait Should I Buy?

-Whilst you will need several different types of jerk baits, I would highly recommend the Rapala Rapala X-Rap Jerkbait XR10.
-You can read more on my favorite Rapala lures and recommendations here!
+While you will need several options, I highly recommend the Rapala X-Rap Jerkbait XR10.
+You can read more on my favorite Rapala lures and recommendations, including fresh and saltwater options.

-If you are a bass fisherman then go and check out my best bass lure choices here!
+If you are a bass fisherman, check out my best bass lure choices, specifically for beginners unsure which types to use when first starting out lure fishing.

 Jerkbaits vs Crankbaits?